-- the financial reporting process and the audit of financial statements; - the independent registered public accounting firm's qualifications and independence; - · the performance of internal audit functions and the independent registered public accounting firm; - · risk assessment and management; and - compliance with legal and regulatory requirements.
+- the financial reporting process and the audit of financial statements; - the independent registered public accounting firm's qualifications and independence; - the performance of internal audit functions and the independent registered public accounting firm; - risk assessment and management; and - compliance with legal and regulatory requirements.

-In addition to overseeing key risks in the areas of ethics and compliance, cybersecurity, and ESG, as discussed below, the Audit Committee is also responsible for overseeing risks in other areas of our business and operation, such as talent and supply chain risks.
+In addition to overseeing key risks in the areas of ethics and compliance, cybersecurity, and sustainability, as discussed below, the Audit Committee is also responsible for overseeing risks in other areas of our business and operations, such as global tax, treasury, and supply chain risks.